Abdelrahman776/Border_Break_Raylib_game/README.md

 <!-- score based on number of collisions : score start from 100 and decrease with the no. of bounces -->shortest time and lowest touch
 counts gives higher score.

-2 different levels  ❌
+2 different levels  ✅

-the hole  placment is random each time.
+the hole  placment is random each time.✅

-Sound effects related to ball collision and passing through.❌
+Sound effects related to ball collision and passing through.✅
  Visual effects related to ball appearance and lighting❌ effect

-fix hole big tolerance
+fix hole big tolerance X

-One ball diameters according to complexity level
+One ball diameters according to complexity level ✅

-Physical positioning of mobile affects the game appearance
+Physical positioning of mobile affects the game appearance ..